Ten years after UN Peacekeepers introduced cholera to Haiti, against all odds, Haiti’s cholera crisis now appears to be over.

 L.G.B.T. activists in Kenya are taking on these laws.
 Changing a society’s values would take generations, they reasoned, but striking down an unjust law could be accomplished in just a few years.
 Read: The New Yorker

 Can cities function without a government?
 In Canaan, Haiti, residents give it a try.

-CANAAN, HAITI — NINE years ago, Canaan 1 was little more than a nameless, hilly swath of land patchworked by boulders and cinder blocks marking where people hoped to one day see proper houses, a hospital, a school, a police station and a basketball court.
-The land was so rocky that only motorcycles, trucks and the rare four-wheel-drive vehicle could pass.
+Nine years ago, Canaan 1 was little more than a nameless, hilly swath of land patchworked by boulders and cinder blocks marking where people hoped to one day see proper houses, a hospital, a school, a police station and a basketball court.

-“We wanted to show the state who we are – that we can put down more than just one or two dollars here,” says Evenson Louis, a smiling man with a soft voice and big plans as a member of Canaan’s informal city council.
+“We wanted to show the state who we are – that we can put down more than just one or two dollars here,” says Evenson Louis.

 Without titles, residents risk losing any investment they make and cannot use their property as collateral

 CANAAN, Haiti – On a street of rocks and white dust in the centre of one of the world’s newest cities, Alisma Robert pointed to an array of electric cabling strung between rickety wooden poles.

 “It wasn’t EDH that built that pole,” said Robert, referring to Haiti’s national electricity provider.

 Nearly everything in the city of Canaan, which was founded in 2010 after a catastrophic earthquake, was built by residents without government help.